GenieTim/genieblog.ch/source/_posts_en/2020/2020-05-06-features-of-this-website-speed.md

 translations:
   en: features-of-this-website-speed
   de: funktionen-dieser-website-v
+---

----As of today, 6.
+As of today, 6.
 May 2020, this site has been redesigned pretty recently.
 To be more accurate, not only redesigned, but redeveloped from scratch.
 All that's left is the content, which I successfully migrated.
 Before, this site was run by [WordPress](https://wordpress.org/).